nzfarmer1/FAPI/README.md

   { n: 'D0' } ]    (or leave vb:undefined)
 </pre>

-The n: flag correlated to the Service name.
+The n: flag correlates to the Service name.
 A full API is being developed.
 Here are some additional examples:

 - Voltage sensor from End Node
 <pre>